Frequently Asked Questions (FAQ)

 Refer to the ADEA AADSAS Applicant Help Center to see how ADEA AADSAS will calculate your GPA.

-All applicants must complete the prerequisite courses at an accredited college or university with a grade of C or higher no later than June 30 of the intended entering year.
+All applicants must complete the prerequisite courses at an accredited college or university with a grade of "C" or higher no later than June 30 of the intended entering year.

-Grades of C- or lower and courses taken pass/fail or credit/no credit will not be considered as meeting the prerequisite requirement.
+Grades of "C-" or lower and courses taken pass/fail or credit/no credit will not be considered as meeting the prerequisite requirement.

-Dental Admission Test (DAT) FAQs
+Dental Admission Test (DAT) FAQ

 How old can DAT scores be for admission consideration?

-Only DAT scores from tests taken in 2022, 2023, 2024 will be considered for Fall 2025 admission.
+Only DAT scores from tests taken in 2023, 2024, 2025 will be considered for Fall 2026 admission.

 What are the minimum DAT scores needed for admission consideration?

-Please see our entering class profile.
 We utilize a holistic review of applicants and will evaluate more than just your scores.

 Do you accept the Candian Dental Aptitude Test (CDAT)?